elcarimay/OPIC/Academy/when_how often.md

 Well...I tend to read books when I have free time which is mainly on the weekends.
 Because, of course I have to work on weekdays.
 What I'm saying is ... you know by the time I come home after work, it's about eight pm.
-Then I'm really hungry, so I eat some fluits and do the dishes and so on.
+Then I'm really hungry, so I eat some fruits and do the dishes and so on.
 Which basically means I have no time to do anything, so I can't help but read books on the weekends.
 ```